QiaoW-battery/SOC-estimation-of-LiFePO4-batteries-using-relaxation-data-Part-1-calibration-using-lab-data/README.md

 If you find the preprocessed dataset helpful please cite our paper.

-Other related paper can be find online at https://scholar.google.cz/citations?hl=zh-CN&user=UzwmgUwAAAAJ&view_op=list_works&sortby=pubdate
+Other interesting paper can be find online at https://scholar.google.cz/citations?hl=zh-CN&user=UzwmgUwAAAAJ&view_op=list_works&sortby=pubdate

 A further study concerning the state of charge estimation for LiFePO4 batteries in 300 electric buses is currently